Princeton45/ansible-jenkins-integration/README.md

 2. Copies all Ansible playbooks and configuration files to the Control Node
 3. Transfers the required SSH keys for the Managed Node servers to the Controller node so the Controller Node can authenticate to the EC2 instances.
 4. Installs Ansible, Python3, and Boto3 on the Control Node if not already present
-5. Executes the playbook remotely to configure the two EC2 instances
+5. Executes the playbook remotely to configure the two EC2 instances (playbook installs Docker and Docker compose)

 ## Technologies Used